Your one-stop guide to managing safety for telecommuters, from lone working expert Wayne Maynard

 When planning your space needs, a good rule of thumb for space allowance is to identify at a minimum, a 6’ by 6’ space for your primary work area.
 Expect space requirements to grow depending on what you need for references or storage.
 Lateral files typically have a footprint of 36 inches by 18 inches while vertical files are 15 inches by 18 inches.
 Book cases require additional space.

 Book cases and filing cabinets should be placed so that one needs to stand up to access them.
 Walk around periodically.
 Do not sit continuously throughout the day.
-Plan movement into your office design and recognise that this adds to the space requirements.
+Plan movement into your office design and recognize that this adds to the space requirements.

 Do not put your office in a small room without windows.
 A closed room needs two doors out for life safety.
 Ideally, you should have ready access to a view greater than 12 feet away.
 A window makes this easy.
 The longer view will allow the eye muscles to relax.